mattermost/mattermost-handbook/contributors/contributors/how-to-run-a-hackathon.md

 1. Decide dates for the Hackathon.
 Some things to take into consideration:

-  - Avoid overlap with major holidays in US, Canada, Europe or Asia (including Australia and Japan).
+  - Avoid overlap with major holidays in US, Canada, Europe, or Asia (including Australia and Japan).
   - Avoid overlap with significant release dates, such as release testing or feature complete.
 Recommended time is starting a Hackathon within a week after feature complete.
   - Avoid overlap with significant company dates that take significant amount of developers' time, such as performance evaluations.
   - Avoid overlap with significant community dates, such as major developer conferences/events.